All Products

 • After data migration is complete, that is, the Status of the instance changes to Completed, we recommend that you run the analyze table <table name> command to check whether data is written to the destination table.
 For example, if a high-availability (HA) switchover is triggered in the destination MySQL database, data may be written only to the memory.
 As a result, data loss occurs.

 • A single data migration task can migrate only one database.
-To migrate multiple databases, configure a separate data migration task for each database.
+To migrate multiple databases, you must configure a data migration task for each database.

 • DTS does not support the migration of TimescaleDB extension tables or tables with cross-schema inheritance.

-• If the migration instance includes an incremental data migration task, you must run the ALTER TABLE schema.table REPLICA IDENTITY FULL; command on the tables to be migrated in the source database before writing data to them.
-This ensures data consistency.
-Do not lock the tables when you run this command.
-Otherwise, a deadlock may occur.
-If you skip the relevant check during the precheck, DTS automatically runs this command during instance initialization.
-This applies in the following scenarios:
+• If the DTS instance performs an incremental data migration task, you must run the ALTER TABLE schema.table REPLICA IDENTITY FULL; command on the tables to be migrated in the source database before you write data to them.
+This applies to the following two scenarios and ensures data consistency.
+During the execution of this command, we recommend that you do not perform table lock operations.
+Otherwise, the tables may be locked.
+If you skip the relevant check in the precheck, DTS automatically runs this command during the instance initialization.

 • When the instance runs for the first time.

-• When the migration object granularity is set to Schema, and a new table is created in the schema or an existing table is rebuilt using the RENAME command.
+• When the migration object granularity is Schema, and a new table is created in the schema to be migrated or a table to be migrated is rebuilt using the RENAME command.

 Note